matracy/startup/README.md

 ## Startup Service deliverable
 ### TODO
-* Add way for frontend to distribute codes to users
+* Add way for frontend to display registration number to users
-* Fix frontend interactions with backendInterface (all functions have new signatures)
-* Modify logout to use API
 ### Modifications
 * Updated README.md to include modifications and deletions for Startup Service deliverable
 * Updated Simon deployment to React
 * Added server config to Vite
 * Set frontend to use API rather than mocks
+* Colors are now dynamicly funished by 3rd-party API
 ### Additions
 * Created backend service endpoints
   - /api/auth